WICG/import-maps/README.md

 With this mapping, each class of browser behaves as desired, for our above import statement:

 - Browsers that do not support import maps will receive the polyfill.
-- Browsers that support import maps, but do not support async local storage, will end up with a mapping from the polyfill URL to itself, and so will receive the polyfill anyway.
+- Browsers that support import maps, but do not support KV storage, will end up with a mapping from the polyfill URL to itself, and so will receive the polyfill anyway.
-- Browsers that support both import maps and async local storage will end up with a mapping from the polyfill URL to `@std/async-local-storage`, and so will receive the built-in module.
+- Browsers that support both import maps and KV storage will end up with a mapping from the polyfill URL to `@std/kv-storage`, and so will receive the built-in module.

 Note how we're using a capability here that we haven't explored in previous examples: remapping imports of "URL-like" specifiers, not just bare specifiers.
 But it works exactly the same.
 Previous examples changed the resolution of specifiers like `"lodash"`, and thus changed the meaning of `import "lodash"`.
 Here we're changing the resolution of specifiers like `"/node_modules/als-polyfill/index.mjs"`, and thus changing the meaning of `import "/node_modules/als-polyfill/index.mjs"`.